cliang44/CS_7641/README.md

 ----------- Environment -----------

 The code should be run in Python 3 jupyter notebook.
-Some packages are also required like sklearn, numpy, pandas, graphviz, matpotlib...
+Some packages are required like sklearn, numpy, pandas, graphvi and matpotlib to run the code.

 ----------- Execution -----------